nkzk/local-kong/README.md

 ![make cluster](.images/kind.png)

-starts up local cluster with registry on one node.
+This starts up Kind cluster with local registry.
 Port-forwarding to host is enabled for the following ports:
 -    80 (proxy)
 -   443 (proxy-https)
 -  8001 (admin-api)